Workflows0

 In this example, the CPU itself is part of the assembly, and the components used to make the CPU are part of the sub-assembly.

 Single-level BOMs only contain assemblies, while multi-level BOMs contain both assemblies and sub-assemblies.
-Sub-assemblies are placed on different “levels”, hence the name.
+Sub-assemblies are placed on different “levels,” hence the name.

 What are the advantages of using a bill of materials?

-How do you create a BOM?
+How do you create a bill of materials?

 Try inFlow for free